Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "And the encryption?"

 "Even at their pinnacle, the OmoAru never quite discovered some of the options we have.
-I should be able to crack it…with time."
+I should be able to crack it... with time."

 Vakno nodded and gave up on the attempt to physically penetrate the security door.
 If indeed a door it was, though she could think of no other reason why the hospital corridor might unceremoniously terminate in a featureless plug of what was probably Titanium that bore no resemblance to any of the walls around it.